sljavi/handsfree-for-website/README.md

 }
 handsfree.addModules([myModule]);
 ```

-[Read more](https://github.com/sljavi/handsfree-for-website-modules) about how to implement voice command modules
+Much more complex modules can be implemented check out the [docs](https://github.com/sljavi/handsfree-for-website-modules) to know how to do it.